lucaspmatos/lucaspmatos/README.md

 </div>

 ## About me
-Currently working as mobile developer for one of the largest software companies in Brazil
+Currently working as mobile developer for one of the largest software consultancies in Brazil

 ## Working with
 <img height="35" title="Dart" alt="Dart" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/dart/dart-original.svg"> &nbsp;